 1. Be as accommodating as possible

-Regardless of what your screening process may involve, make sure you have some alternatives available for workers who may want to conduct their screening in a different way.
+Regardless of what your COVID-19 screening program may involve, make sure you have some alternatives available for workers who may want to conduct their screening in a different way.
 Some people may want to answer questions in person rather than filling out an electronic form, some may want to only continue work in a remote fashion or some may have accessibility concerns.